sriramrokkam/k8s-training/docker/Exercise_2_Multistage_Dockerfiles.md

 `FROM alpine:latest`

-This will setup a completely new image which is initially independent of the previous.
+This will set up a completely new image which is independent from the previous.
 Since you want to get some credit for what you are doing, put a `LABEL maintainer="<some name>"` in there.

 ## Step 4: Prepare runtime

-Let's create an environment that reflects the file system structure mentioned in the beginning.
-Use the `RUN` directive to `mkdir` the directories.
-Also you don't want to run a simple app like the wiki with root permissions.
+Let's create an environment that allows us to run the app with minimal privileges.
 Create a new `appuser` with this command:

 `adduser -S -D -H -h /app appuser`

 ## Step 5: Get the executable

 Data from earlier stages can be consumed with `COPY --from=<previous stage name>` commands.
-Move the `wiki` executable to the runtime stage and place it directly in the `/app/` directory.
+Move the `echo-server` executable to the runtime stage and place it directly in the `/app/` directory.

 ## Step 6: Adapt the environment